How to Detect Harmful Ingredients in Pet Food

 A practical workflow

-- Check ingredient categories using FDA and AAFCO references.
+- Check unfamiliar ingredients against FDA and AAFCO guidance.

-- Log meals and reactions to identify patterns over time.
+- Track meals and reactions so you can spot patterns over time.

 When to escalate

-- Escalate quickly when symptoms appear after a food change.
+- Act quickly if symptoms show up after a food change.

-- Discuss long-term feeding strategy for pets with recurrent sensitivity signs.
+- Talk through long-term feeding strategy if your pet has recurring sensitivity signs.

-- Treat app output as decision support, not diagnosis.
+- Use app output as decision support, not as a diagnosis.

 FAQ